vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

-To find charging stops, I used [A Better Route Planner](https://abetterrouteplanner.com), which is widely regarded as the best app for planning out longer road trips - you put in what car you have, it's state of charge, and your destination, and it'll plan out what
+To find charging stops, I used [A Better Route Planner](https://abetterrouteplanner.com), which is widely regarded as the best app for planning out longer road trips - you put in what car you have, it's state of charge, and your destination, and it'll plan out what stops you need to make to get to your destination with your desired state of charge!
+Here's a screenshot of a plan it drew up from Rosemont to Mammoth Caves:

 <img src="/post-assets/ev-roadtrip/a-better-route-planner.webp" alt="">